jmmartyn/RandomlyCompiledQMC/README.md

 # Randomly Compiled Quantum Monte Carlo
 In ARXIVLINK, we develop *randomly compiled quantum Monte Carlo* (RC-QMC) as a framework to improve the accuracy and efficiency of quantum Monte Carlo simulation algorithms.
-We demonstrate application of this to path integral Monte Carlo and the quantum trajectories method.
+We apply RC-QMC to both path integral Monte Carlo and the quantum trajectories method.

 Here we provide the associated code for this paper.
 This includes two notebooks:
 * `QDRIFT_PIMC_Ising.ipynb` - RC-QMC applied to path integral Monte Carlo (using the [QDrift protocol](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.070503)), exemplified on simulating the thermal state of the long-range Ising model.